-These are the forms needed by a mother and the person she will share Shared Parental Leave (SPL) with - known as the partner - to confirm eligibility and entitlement with their employers.
+These are the forms needed by a Parent A and the person they will share Shared Parental Leave (SPL) with - known as the partner - to confirm eligibility and entitlement with their employers.
 The forms can also be used to confirm eligibility and entitlement to Shared Parental Pay (ShPP).

 What forms need to be completed?

-Both parents want to take Just the mother wants to Just the partner wants

-SPL take SPL to take SPL
+Both parents want to take SPL Just the Parent A wants to take SPL Just the partner wants to take SPL

 Form 1 YES YES YES

 Form 2 YES YES NO

 Form 3 NO NO YES

 Form 4 YES NO YES

-- Parents should use the calculator at www.gov.uk/pay-leave-for-parents to find some of the information needed to complete these forms - Parents should keep a copy of any completed forms and the school should keep their own copy - If the mother is in receipt of Maternity Allowance (MA), she will need to notify Jobcentre Plus to curtail this entitlement - The earnings requirements mentioned are correct as of March 2015
+• Parents should use the calculator at www.gov.uk/pay-leave-for-parents to find some of the information needed to complete these forms

+- Parents should keep a copy of any completed forms and the school/UTC should keep their own copy - If the Parent A is in receipt of Maternity Allowance (MA), they will need to notify Jobcentre Plus to curtail this entitlement - The earnings requirements mentioned are correct as of March 2015